mlange-42/git-graph/docs/manual.md

 unknown = ['white']

 # Colors of branches in SVG output.
-# Same syntax as terminal_colors.
+# Same structure as terminal_colors.
-# For supported colors, see the next section.
+# For supported colors, see section Colors (below this listing).
 [svg_colors]
 matches = [
     [